 Dr. Antonino Furnari (University of Catania)

-Dr. Rogerio Garcia (Intuitive Surgical)
+Dr. Rogerio Nespolo (Intuitive Surgical)

 Dr. Ehsan Adeli (Stanford University)